tsedio/tsed/docs/docs/middlewares/endpoint-middleware.md

 ### Create your own decorator

-The previous example work fine in most case, but it doesn't allow us to configure specific parameters for an endpoint.
+The previous example works fine in most cases, but it doesn't allow us to configure specific parameters for an endpoint.
 To do that, we need to use the Endpoint API, `@EndpointInfo()` and create our custom decorator.

 #### 1) Create your decorator

-To do that we'll proposed a new decorator that take the configuration and wrap the `@UseBefore` decorator as following:
+To do that we'll suggest a new decorator that takes the configuration and wraps the `@UseBefore` decorator as following:

 ```typescript
 // decorators/accept-mimes.ts